|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

-If you have a verifiable disability and require special accommodations please contact the Disability Resources Department Santa Rosa Campus at (707) 527-4278, Petaluma Campus at (707) 778-2430.
+If you have a verifiable disability and require accommodations please contact the Disability Resources Department Santa Rosa Campus at (707) 527-4278, or the Petaluma Campus at (707) 778-2430.

-For your information, study guides, and placement testing schedules are available at the Assessment Services Centers on both campuses.
-You may also find printable copies online at www.santarosa.edu/assessment/ (English and chemistry) and http://www.act.org/compass/sample/ (math).
+For your information, study guides, and placement testing schedules are available at the Student Success and Assessment Services Centers on both campuses.
+You may also find printable copies online at www.santarosa.edu/assessment/ (English) and http://www.act.org/compass/sample/ (Math).
 Placement testing is offered throughout the year.

 SANTA ROSA CAMPUS TESTING SCHEDULE

 Appointments and drop-in scheduling options available.
 We recommend you arrive early as latecomers will not be admitted after the test begins and seating is limited.
 Please, check the following placement testing schedule for dates, times, room location and scheduling options.
 All testing is held in Plover Hall, Room 530.
-Please check in and show your photo ID at Assessment & GED Services, Room 531, Plover Hall, 10 minutes before the test begins.
+Please check in and show your photo ID at Student Success and Assessment Services, Room 531, Plover Hall, 10 minutes before the test begins.
 This testing schedule is subject to change without prior notice.